 1. INTRODUCTION

 Pesticides are used in agriculture to control pests, and insect-borne diseases (Strassemeyer et al., 2017) for increased agricultural production and profitability (Wilson, 2005).
-Despite toxicity, pesticides are intentionally applied impacting the environment and human health negatively by causing ailments like cancer, endocrine disruption and reproductive damage (Miah et al., 2014).
-The degree of pesticide toxicity depends on quantity and route of exposure (Yan et al., 2021), with consumption as the primary route compared to inhalation and contact (Fothergill & Abdelghani, 2013).
+Despite toxicity, pesticides are intentionally applied impacting the environment and human health negatively by causing ailments like cancer, endocrine disruption and reproductive damage (Miah and al., 2014).
+The degree of pesticide toxicity depends on quantity and route of exposure (Yan and al., 2021), with consumption as the primary route compared to inhalation and contact (Fothergill & Abdelghani, 2013).
 There is need to regularly evaluate commonly consumed foodstuffs, like tomatoes, whose production require regular use of pesticides e.g. imidacloprid to ensure food safety, and compliance to regulatory guidelines.

-Tomato is a leading Kenyan vegetable in terms of production and value after potatoes (Karuku et al., 2017).
-The vegetable fruit is a source of vitamin C, phosphorus and calcium and has lycopene, which is an anti-inflammatory and an antioxidant that prevents prostate cancer (Collins et al., 2022).
-However, tomatoes are susceptible to pests infestations (Fuentes et al., 2017), that reduce both quality, and quantity (Ochilo et al., 2019).
+Tomato is a leading Kenyan vegetable in terms of production and value after potatoes (Karuku and al., 2017).
+The vegetable fruit is a source of vitamin C, phosphorus and calcium and has lycopene, which is an anti-inflammatory and an antioxidant that prevents prostate cancer (Collins and al., 2022).
+However, tomatoes are susceptible to pests infestations (Fuentes et al., 2017), that reduce both quality, and quantity (Ochilo and al., 2019).
 Consequently, pesticides such as imidacloprid are applied to curb pest menace.
-Imidacloprid, a registered pesticide in Kenya (PCPB, 2018)) for insect pests control in tomatoes (Sigei et al., 2014).
-Despite being among the best-selling pesticides in 2000, European Union banned its use on open field crops in 2018 due to its potential to collapse bee population (Pang et al., 2020).
-Though imidacloprid has low toxicity (Keil et al., 2014), chronic exposure can lead to bioaccumulation in humans causing endocrine disruption, neurotoxicity, reproductive damage, immunologic effects (Lovaković et al., 2021).
+Imidacloprid, a registered pesticide in Kenya (PCPB, 2018)) for insect pests control in tomatoes (Sigei and al., 2014).
+Despite being among the best-selling pesticides in 2000, European Union banned its use on open field crops in 2018 due to its potential to collapse bee population (Pang and al., 2020).
+Though imidacloprid has low toxicity (Keil and al., 2014), chronic exposure can lead to bioaccumulation in humans causing endocrine disruption, neurotoxicity, reproductive damage, immunologic effects (Lovaković and al., 2021).

 Kimira Oluch Smallholder Farm Improvement Project, (KOSFIP) is an irrigation scheme project in Homa Bay County, Kenya, established to enable smallholder farmers to grow crops in all seasons (Odoyo, 2013).
-KOSFIP experiences high temperatures and humidity, which encourages insect pest infestations (Cilas et al., 2016).
+KOSFIP experiences high temperatures and humidity, which encourages insect pest infestations (Cilas and al., 2016).
 The tomato farmers in KOSFIP therefore apply imidacloprid to curb pest infestations (Odoyo, 2013).
 It is the preferred pesticide at KOSFIP since it effectively overcomes pest resistance problems (Kumar et al., 2017) and has short pre-harvest interval of only 3 days when used on tomatoes (NRA, 2011).
 Following good agricultural practices (GAP) ensures produce complies with food safety requirements.
 The EU set maximum residue limit (MRL) is 0.3mg kg-1 (EFSA, 2021) while CODEX limit is 0.5mg kg-1 (FAO/WHO, 2004) in tomatoes.
-In food crops production, farmers who apply GAP usually meet the recommended MRL limits (Akiyama et al., 2024; Khandelwal et al., 2022).
-Farmers using imidacloprid as recommended in tomato production and complying with GAPs should therefore have farm gate tomatoes whose MRLs are be in compliance with regulatory limits (Leong et al., 2020).
+In food crops production, farmers who apply GAP usually meet the recommended MRL limits (Akiyama and al., 2024; Khandelwal and al., 2022).
+Farmers using imidacloprid as recommended in tomato production and complying with GAPs should therefore have farm gate tomatoes whose MRLs are be in compliance with regulatory limits (Leong and al., 2020).
 The levels of imidacloprid residues in tomatoes produced at KOSFIP are not documented and it is not known if the farmers are using the GAP guidelines.
 This study assessed the imidacloprid residue levels in farm gate tomato fruits produced at KOSFIP and their compliance with GAP guidelines.

 2. MATERIALS AND METHODS